-• Enhancing the "Positive Factors"
+Enhancing the "Positive Factors"

-The department if inculcates a culture of sensitivity and exhibiting concern towards officers will help improve lower the stress levels and subsequently increase their efficiency.
+if the department inculcates a culture of sensitivity and exhibiting concern towards officers, it will help improve lower the stress levels and subsequently increase their efficiency.

 There is inherent pride in being an officer.
 The department should take steps to enhance this feeling and motivate the officers.